deptofdefense/anet/README.md

 	1. Run `npm install`  to download all the javascript dependencies.
 This can take several minutes depending on your internet connection.
 If the command hangs, it may be because your network blocks ssh.
 Try the command again on a different network.
 1. Open Eclipse
 	1. Eclipse will ask you for a `workspace` directory.
 You can choose any empty directory.
-	1. Import the `anet/` directory into eclipse as a new project.
+	1. Import the `anet/` directory into eclipse as an existing project.
+	1. Run the project.
+	       1. Run as a Java Application.
+	       1. The main method is in `mil.dds.anet.AnetApplication`
+	       1. In run configuration, add to argumetnts `server anet.yml`
 	1. Ensure there are no compile errors.
 If there are, you are probably missing dependencies.
 Try re-running `./gradlew eclipse`.
-	1. The main method is in `mil.dds.anet.AnetApplication`.
 1. Update the settings in `anet.yml` for your environment.
 See the section on ANET Configuration in [documentation.md](https://github.com/deptofdefense/anet/blob/master/DOCUMENTATION.md#anet-configuration) for more details on these configuration options.

 ### Java Backend